Michael-Santos/unturnedServer/README.md

 - stopServer.sh - Stops the `unturned` screen sesssion
 - updateServer.sh - Checks if the server is up to date.
 If it is not, so it stops the current server running when applicable and starts it again.

+# How to execute commands in unturned server

+It is necessary to get in screen section:

+`$ screen -r unturned`

+After type the command you want then press `Ctrl + A` followed by `d` to detach the screen session.

 # Auto update

 Change the following line in `updateServer.sh` to the folder where unturned is installed:

 `HOMEDIRECTORY="/home/michaelsanttos12"`

-We will need to create a cronjob that executes each 30 minutos, for example.
+We will be needed to create a cronjob that executes each 30 minutos, for example.

 To edit the cronjob file execute the following commnad: